nmeekel/recipe-book/mains/vegetarian-lasagna.md

 6. **Serve:**
    - Let the lasagna cool for 10-15 minutes before slicing.
-   - Garnish with fresh basil leaves if desired.
+   - Garnish with fresh basil leaves and some extra grated Parmesan cheese if desired.
    - Serve warm and enjoy!